yusuftalhaerdem/article_app/README.md

 ### `npm start`

 commands.
-This will make the app run on your local machine(as default, at port 3000).
+This will make the app run on your local machine(by default, at port 3000).

-This app very similiar to `https://demo.realworld.io/`.
-You can visit their website to compare or check their github page `https://github.com/gothinkster/realworld` for better understanding.
+This app clone of `https://demo.realworld.io/`.
+You can visit their website and may try your clone as well.
+You may visit their github page `https://github.com/gothinkster/realworld` for better understanding.

-I used `https://api.realworld.io/api-docs/` api for backend requests.
+I used `https://api.realworld.io/api-docs/` api for backend requests, which uses swagger.

-Note: Article View and commenting part is undone at the moment.
-In couple weeks I plan to complete this project.
+Note: I am currently working this project so there may be some uncompleted updates in the project.